Pivotal Web Services Security

-This topic provides an overview of Cloud Foundry (CF) security.
+This topic provides an overview of Pivotal Web Services security.
 For an overview of container security, see the Container Security topic.

 - Minimizes network surface area

-- Isolates customer applications and data in containers
+- Isolates customer apps and data in containers

 - Encrypts connections